 These pale lagers are light golden in color with an abiding head that is often described as a smooth, dense and creamy.
 German Pils are also impressively clear with a medium-light body and carbonation.
 They have distinct flowery or spicy noble hops aromas which accompany a subtle, almost Graham cracker-malt character.
 Predominantly bitter, the semi-sweet malt flavors add a crisp and clean element to the beer that is carried into a dry finish.
-Although the noble German hops’ bitter and earthy qualities largely dominate, they compliment the aromas nicely and create a refreshing beer to be enjoyed throughout the year.
+Although the noble German hops’ bitter and earthy qualities largely dominate, they complement the aromas nicely and create a refreshing beer to be enjoyed throughout the year.

 Modern Pilsners are usually brewed with a light quality and have an ABV typically between 4.5 - 5% with IBU’s around 25 - 45.
 If a Pilsner is brewed stronger, it is not uncommon to see the word “Export” on the label.